qury/ion_auth-adldap2-codeigniter/README.md

 This piece of software can be used with Codeigniter 3 to authenticate against Active Directory domain controllers (or Samba4 domain controllers).

+The software is intended to be used on intranets.

 # Installation

 - install Codeigniter 3